 Buy a bonus feature and responsible gaming

-We predict that supervisors will take action in the near future against expensive “Buy a bonus” features.
+We predict that supervisors will take action in the near future against expensive “Buy a bonus in slots” features.
 Of course: everyone has their own responsibility.
 Among other things, to only play with money you can miss and to stick to your gambling budget.

 But things like the “Buy a bonus feature” increase the pressure considerably to use a lot more grossly than you had planned in advance.